How was your last year end? We're not referring to the actual outcome, but the process of getting your year-end figures together.

 IFRS has landed

-How IFRS 15 has changed accounting for rebate accruals
+How IFRS 15 has Changed Accounting for Accrued Rebates

 In 2018 a new standard, IFRS 15 came into effect published by the International Accounting Standards Board.
 This forced businesses to adhere to strict and harmonised rules for revenue recognition, and fuller disclosure on their financial statements — especially those that have to account for rebates, discounts and incentives.

 That ability to record and track all aspects of a rebate agreement, from the details of a deal to the claims processing and financial reporting, is now under more scrutiny than ever.
 Because of this, more and more companies are starting to look at specialist software like Enable to help ensure both financial compliance and support improved margins.

 IFRS states that “Where a contract contains elements of variable consideration, the entity will estimate the amount of variable consideration to which it will be entitled under the contract”.